Locations:

 • Keep the extraction site clean.
 Gently rinse the area with an antimicrobial mouthwash two to three times a day.
 Avoid brushing directly over your extraction site until your dentist tells you it’s safe to do so.
 Brush and floss all other areas normally.

 • Take all medications as directed.
 Your dentist may prescribe antibiotics and pain relievers.
-It’s important to take all of these medications exactly as directed.
-You can also take over-the-counter pain relievers, such as acetaminophen and ibuprofen.
+It’s important to take all these medications exactly as directed.
+You can also take over-the-counter pain relievers, like acetaminophen and ibuprofen.

-• Avoid strenuous activity for at least two days.
-An elevated heart rate can cause increased post-operative bleeding and discomfort.
+• Do any strenuous activity or lift anything over 10 pounds.
+Elevating your heart rate can cause more pain and bleeding.
 Skip the gym for the first 48 to 72 hours.
 Ask your dentist when it’s safe to resume normal routines.

 When To Call the Doctor

-Any time you develop a toothache or dental pain, it’s important to schedule a visit with your dentist.
+Any time you develop a toothache or dental pain, it’s important to schedule a visit with a dentist.
 They can help determine the cause and design a personalized treatment plan.

 A note from Cleveland Clinic